 After some browsing around the Internet and reading several articles I concluded this:

-- Regular mice can be tough on your wrists and shoulder.
+- A regular mouse can be tough on your wrists and shoulders.

 - Accuracy is not a problem, as long as you do not have to be pixel precise (my own judgement).
 Some even claim that trackballs are more precise than regular mice.

 - Variation is key - You can always use a trackball mouse at home and a regular mouse at work and vice versa.

 - Trackball mice are only "better" if you have carpal tunnel syndrome or another illness.